ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 ##Study design and data processing

 ###Collection of the raw data

-Description of how the data was collected.
+For the scope of this project raw data means [HARUS data set zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ###Notes on the original (raw) data
 Some additional notes (if avaialble, otherwise you can leave this section out).